Discounted ticketing

 In order to make bus travel better value, we will also looking at measures that increase the cost of car travel over the bus – particularly to the City Centre and congested employment areas.

-We will commit to ensuring that central area all-day parking on-street or in Council multi-storey will always be above the cost of a bus or park and ride fare.
+We commit to ensuring that central area all-day parking on-street or in Council multi-storey will always be above the cost of a bus or park and ride fare.